alibstill/ml-zoomcamp-emotion-recognition/4_fastapi_containerization/README.md

 ### Validation and Error handling

-Please note that this is currently a very simple app with little error handling or validation at the moment.
+Please note that this is currently a very simple app with little error handling or validation.
 It is up to the user to choose a suitable file format and file.